cengique/lectures-prog-data-analysis/content/chapter-python-basics/_index.md

 - Control statements: blocks, if-elif-else, while
 - Modules and import

+{{% fragment %}}

+#### A Quick Practice!

+This is a good place to practice what we reviewed so far.
+Think of a theme and use [Brython](https://brython.info/tests/editor.html?lang=en) to write your program with:

+- At least three variables and do some artithmetic
+- One list, one function, and one if statement with elif and else
+- One for and one while loop, and use continue and break
+- Print a lot of things
+- Click on the "Share" button to post on forum

+{{% /fragment %}}

 ---

 An *ephemeral* Python practice area (wait for it to load)